eukestad/plotly-challenge/README.md

-# Belly Button Bioiversity Dashboard
+# Belly Button Biodiversity Dashboard

 This project creates an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.